Paul Douglas (meteorologist): Businessman

 Douglas leads a number of companies that he founded or co-founded, including WeatherNation (as CEO), Broadcast Weather (as CEO) and Smart Energy (as President).
 In 2007, he co-founded SingularLogic LLC, a patent holding company, and he founded Broadcast Weather and NoozMe LLC, which hoped to capitalize on SingularLogic's patents.

 He founded EarthWatch Communications in 1990, which created weather visualizations for the feature films Jurassic Park and Twister.
 He made a cameo appearance in a weather center scene in the latter.
-He co-founded Digital Cyclone in 1998 which created weather applications and supplies content for wireless devices under the My-Cast brand name.
+He co-founded in 1998 which created weather applications and supplies content for wireless devices under the My-Cast brand name.
 Douglas sold Digital Cyclone to Garmin in 2007 for $45 million.

 Author, educator and speaker

 Douglas regularly writes and speaks about global warming and is critical of those who say that it is not occurring or is not caused by human actions.

 Douglas has authored two books, Prairie Skies: The Minnesota Weather Book (1992, ISBN 9780896582088) and Restless Skies (2004, ISBN 0760761132).

 He has taught broadcast meteorology courses at Saint Cloud State University.